guibranco/BancosBrasileiros/README.en.md

 ## NPM - Node Package Manager

 This repository is available at NPM under the name [bancos-brasileiros](https://www.npmjs.com/package/bancos-brasileiros).
-Thanks to [@RauppRafael](https://github.com/RauppRafael) for creating and published version 1.0.0 on NPM.
+Thanks to [@RauppRafael](https://github.com/RauppRafael) for creating and publish version 1.0.0 on NPM.

 ```bash